lacht/lacht.github.io/README.md

 #### Reason for inclusion in portfolio
 I wanted to create an overall database.
 I liked the fact that the NoSQL MongoDB database was easier to set up and modify.

 Here is an example of an ERD diagram that was created for a retail database artifact.
-This image shows the constraint setup and flow that goes into creating a traditional relational database system.
+This image shows the constraints and flow that must be established before creating a traditional relational database system.
 ![ERD example](https://user-images.githubusercontent.com/28314654/56473281-d79e5400-6436-11e9-96a9-544a1073fe94.png)

 Here is an image of a document being retrieved from MongoDB.
+No contraints or worrying about data types were necessary in order to set the database.
 ![MongoDB example](https://user-images.githubusercontent.com/28314654/56476069-a5edb300-645f-11e9-9206-20b703507238.png)

 #### Reflection
 MongoDB still provided a learning curve for me to implement properly.
 I am not sure if my problem was with MongoDB itself or the developmental environment that I had to use to interact with the database.

+This python script opens the medicalrecords database.

 ```python
 #!/usr/bin/python